FairlyTales/TypeScript/README.md

 # TypeScript_Course
-Full TypeScript Course with React, Webpack and Node.js
+TypeScript Course with React and Webpack